hideaki-j/hideaki-j.github.io/index.md

 **Radboud University,  Netherlands**  - Research Staff\
 September 2020 - PRESENT
-- Project: conversational search
+- Developed the method for creating conversational entity linking datasets, and published it at the SIGIR 2021
-- Created the conversational search dataset using crowdsourcing, and published it at the SIGIR 2021 conference.
+- Researched effectiveness of using entity information on conversational search, and published the results at TREC Conversational Assistance Track (CAsT) 2021

 **Mitsubishi Electric, Japan**  - Research Engineer\
 April 2016 - August 2020